breadboard-ai/breadboard/seeds/breadboard/README.md

 const board = Board.load(NEWS_BOARD_URL);
 ```

-You can include them into your own boards, kind of like JS modules, and then treat them as nodes in your graph:
+You can include them into your own boards, similar to JS modules, and then treat them as nodes in your graph:

 ```js
 board